-The regulation that directs this order of precedence is Department of Defense Directive 1005.8; Order of Precedence of Members of Armed Forces of the United States When in Formations, dated 31 October 1977.
+The regulation that directs this order of precedence was Department of Defense Directive 1005.8, Order of Precedence of Members of Armed Forces of the United States When in Formations (31 October 1977) and now that information is contained in each service drill and ceremonies or protocol manual.
 The more interesting part of the story is the history behind why that precedence is observed by the Department of Defense.

 Seniority of the Army, Navy and Marine Corps is obscured by the divergent elements of the intentions of the Continental Congress as compared to the realization of those intentions.
 Although the intention of the Congress to establish an Army is apparent in several resolutions of June 1775, the realization of those intentions was not effected until 01 January 1776 when General Washington stated in his orderly book, “This day giving commencement to the new Army which in every point of view is entirely Continental.”
 Likewise the Navy which the Congress created by resolution in October 1775 was not to be realized until several months later.
 The process of procuring and outfitting ships as well as enlisting and commissioning personnel was a time consuming one.
 The commander in chief of the Navy and other officers were not commissioned until 22 December 1775.